Integrated Research Training Group (MGK)

 The MGK is the central platform of the CRC 287 for building up the interdisciplinary scientific expertise and integration of the researchers.
 In addition to providing scientific, generic and soft skills training, the MGK is a key to strengthening the collaboration between the two sites Magdeburg and Bochum.

 Successful research within the CRC/TRR requires the doctoral researchers to be trained in a research field that is characterized by complex physics, chemistry and engineering, and a broad variety of experimental and computational methods.
 Researchers need a thorough understanding of thermal and mechanical process engineering, reactive fluid mechanics, advanced methods of computational fluid dynamics, and modern non-invasive 3D measurement techniques.

-Finally, the MGK will increase the visibility of the CRC/TRR, first and foremost through a Doctoral Researchers’ Self-Organized Workshop with funds for international guests.
+The MGK successfully created several measures that encourage collaboration, among them courses in the MGK Lectures Series conducted by PIs of both sites, and dedicated funds for doctoral researcher exchanges.
+Finally, the MGK increases the visibility of the CRC through a Doctoral Researchers’ Self-Organized Workshop and the PhD students’ and postdocs’ participation in national and international conferences.
 Other measures for this purpose are Short-term Scientific Missions of doctoral researchers to international research groups, working in the scientific fields of the CRC/TRR.